marcellbarsony/notes/programming/c/10-File-IO/00-File-IO.md

 in a form of a `FILE*` type.
 This `FILE*` holds all the information needed to communicate with the I/O subsystem (opened file, position, etc).

-These streams are usually categorized as text and binary.
+Streams are usually categorized as text and binary.